Walter-Stroebel/clippy/README.md

 - Discussed the potential of integrating Clippy with PlantUML.
 - Outlined a process where UML text can be copied to the clipboard, and Clippy automatically generates and displays the corresponding UML diagram.

+### Development Journey
+Our development process was iterative and collaborative.
+Here's a brief overview:

+1. **Initial Setup**: We started with a basic setup where Clippy resided in the system tray and monitored the clipboard for changes.
+2. **Server Socket Integration**: To ensure only one instance of Clippy runs, we integrated a server socket mechanism.
+3. **Data Storage**: We introduced a mechanism to store clipboard data into files, organized into groups.
+4. **UML Integration**: Recognizing the potential of UML in development, we integrated PlantUML.
+This allowed Clippy to generate UML diagrams from text copied to the clipboard.
+5. **User Interaction**: To enhance user experience, we used JOptionPane for interactions, allowing users to specify filenames and choose between PNG and ASCII outputs for UML.
+6. **Refactoring**: Throughout the process, we continuously refactored the code to improve its structure and maintainability.

+This project is a testament to the power of collaboration and iterative development.
+It evolved from a simple idea into a tool that can aid developers in their daily tasks.